𝐈 𝐡𝐚𝐯𝐞 𝐛𝐞𝐞𝐧 𝐨𝐫𝐝𝐞𝐫𝐞𝐝 𝐭𝐨 𝐟𝐢𝐠𝐡𝐭 𝐇𝐚𝐝𝐢𝐭𝐡

-Islam wasnt to kill non-Muslims, enslave them and force who remain alive to be Muslim by force:
+Islam wants to kill non-Muslims, enslave them, and force those who remain alive to be Muslim by force.

 The Glorious Quran is Crystal clear about that:

-Non-Muslim countries across history has been invading other countries and taking over, in doing so they tend to impose their own whole system of governance, culture, and laws as much as they can.
+Non-Muslim countries across history have been invading other countries and taking over, in doing so they tend to impose their own whole system of governance, culture, and laws as much as they can.

-Countries of today are no exception, if you take the United States of America, which is called the “leader of the free world” as an example.
-The United States has been invading many countries over the past decades under fraudulent excuses, those excuses had been proven to be false and fraudulent by their own admission.
+Countries of today are no exception you take the United States of America, which is called the “leader of the free world” as an example.
+The United States has been invading many countries over the past decades under fraudulent excuses, those excuses have been proven to be false and fraudulent by their own admission.

-The United Stated has been falsely claiming that they are invading other countries to spread democracy, freedom, equality, Justice, and respect for rule of law.
+The United States has been falsely claiming that they are invading other countries to spread democracy, freedom, equality, Justice, and respect for the rule of law.

-The statistics and reality do not lie, we have seen US forces along with forces from the free world countries invading other weak countries under those slogans to rob those countries out of their wealth, spread sectarianism, promote values of homosexuality and many other values that goes against the traditional religious values and indeed conflict with Islam fundamentally.
+The statistics and reality do not lie, we have seen US forces along with forces from the free world countries invading other weak countries under those slogans to rob those countries off their wealth, spread sectarianism, promote values of homosexuality and many other values that go against the traditional religious values and indeed conflict with Islam fundamentally.

 Islam does not want to force people to be Muslims for more information about this topic read here.

 Let us check the details of the Hadith

 Bukhari: God’s Apostle said, I have been ordered to fight with the people till they say, None has the right to be worshipped but God.
 (Volume 4, Book 52, Number 196)